Training Large Language Models To Reason In Parallel With Global Forking Tokens: Introduction

 Building on these observations, we aim to leverage diverse reasoning traces to train for coverage \citep{guo2025deepseekR1, gemini25}.
-We introduce \textit{global forking tokens} to initiate parallel reasoning traces and frame parallel reasoning as a \textit{set prediction} problem.
+We introduced \textit{global forking tokens} prior to generate parallel reasoning traces and frame parallel reasoning as a \textit{set prediction} problem.
 Specifically, given a question, an LLM, conditioned on a reserved set of tokens in a chosen ordering, generates $\Mrm$ reasoning sequences in parallel, each aligned with one of $\Mrm$ ground-truth reasoning traces.
 For each ordering, we compute the total autoregressive loss across the generated sequences.
 By enumerating all possible orderings, we identify the minimum loss, which defines the set language modeling loss, conditioned on the distinct forking tokens (Equation~\ref{eqn:hungarianloss}).
 This formulation naturally incorporates coverage into the training objective and is capable of learning \textit{global forking tokens} that can serve as prompts to trigger reasoning modes that are both diverse and accurate.
 We operationalize this idea through our Set Supervised Fine-Tuning (\ssft) framework.
 Our main contributions are summarized below.
-We plan to open-source our code and model.